Frostbite22/TuniSci/README.md

-# TOP Scholars at Tunisian Universities based on h-index
+# RANKING of Scholars at Tunisian Universities based on h-index

 The h-index is an author-level metric that measures both the productivity and citation impact of the publications, initially used for an individual scientist or scholar.
 The h-index correlates with obvious success indicators such as winning the Nobel Prize, being accepted for research fellowships and holding positions at top universities.